 - Chia seeds

 - Pumpkin seeds

 - Brown rice

-You can check on the Monash Low FODMAP app to see which serving sizes are okay to include in a low FODMAP diet.
+You can check on this guide to see which serving sizes are okay to include in a low FODMAP diet.

 Also, note that if you are having recurring symptoms on the low FODMAP diet whilst trying to incorporate more of these foods, you may be doing what is called “FODMAP stacking”.

 This is when many small portions of low FODMAP foods are consumed and the total load of those FODMAPs is considered high and is resulting in symptoms.

 If you are particularly sensitive, be mindful that this can occur with frequent consumption of these foods even in low FODMAP portions.

 Taking probiotics can help to reduce the impact of the low FODMAP diet on the gut microbiome.

 Probiotics are bacteria that assist with diversifying and increasing the colonies of microbiota in the gut.